aaltarazi98/aaltarazi98/README.md

 ## Hi there 👋
 Welcome to my github profile!
 I am a fullstack developer with a passion for learning new technologies and building ambitious & unique projects.
-I like engaging with the programming community to make an impact and help others get past stages where I was stuck before!
-Please check out my repositories and stacks below!
+I like engaging with the programming community to learn and educate others when I can.
+Please check out my skills and project repositories below!

 ### Languages
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="blank">